Common causes and treatment options for sciatica numbness

 Compression with sciatica can have a number of causes.
 Commonly, the cause is regular wear and tear on the lumbar spine in the lower back.
 This is most frequently experienced by older patients.
 Other conditions can cause nerve compression and sciatic numbness, including:

-- Degenerative disc disease — the gradual deterioration of the intervertebral discs that cushion and provide flexibility in the spine
+- Degenerative disc disease — the gradual deterioration of the discs that cushion and provide flexibility in the spine

 - Osteoarthritis — facet disease and other arthritic conditions cause the degeneration of vertebral joints in the spine